Nico-Shock/Setup-Arch-Linux-Nvidia-Gaming-Ready/README.md

 - Enable parallel downloads by removing the `#` from the respective line.
 (If you are unsure about the config, leave it at 5.)
 Make Download faster (second time)

-Rank the mirror list to optimize download speeds.
-(second time)

 ```
 pacman -Sy
 ```